aappddeevv/scalajs-reaction/docs/src/main/tut/docs/creating.md

 }
 ```

-You can use a scala object as the parameter as well you will probably want to
+You can use a scala object as the parameter and you will probably want to
-memoize the function to ensure that it is only run when the input parameter
+memoize the function to ensure that rendering is efficient.
-changes.

-To use these function based components, they must be converted to a
+To use these function-based components, they must be converted to a
 ReactElement.
-For SFC1, you can use `.toEl(arg)` to explicitly convert it to a
+For SFC1, you can use `yourFunctionComponent.toEl(arg)` to
-Component for rendering in other Component objects.
-You can also automatically
+explicitly convert the SFC to a Component for use in other Component
-convert a tuple:
+objects.
+You can also automatically convert a tuple:

 ```scala
 (component2, new Props {...})
 ```

-using some automatic conversions (evil!).
-The reason that SFC0 and SFC1 have a
+using an automatic conversions (evil!).
+Like all react components, both SFC0 and
-different approach to creating the final ReactElement is that a raw js function
-(which SFC0 and SFC1 are) must go through `ReactJS.createElement(func object,
+SFC1 must end up with ha call to `ReactJS.createElement(func object, arg)` to
-arg)` and so we need the "component" and the argument separated to plug into he
+become an instance of a Component so we need the "component" and the argument
-API.
+separated to plug into the standard react API.

+A nice benefit of using SFCs is that you can export them easily for use in the
+js/ts side of your application assuming the parameter is js friendly.

 ## Stateless Component Approach #2

-This approach uses the full machinery of the component model in this facade.
+This approach uses the machinery of the ReasonReact component model.

 When we say "defining" a component, we mean that you creating a "template" for a
 component instance.
 When you create a component instance through make or apply,
 you are copying that template and providing customizations for rendering,
 mounting and other lifecycle actions.

-Here's a simple example of defining a component that uses a non-native JS trait
+Here is a simple example of defining a component that uses a non-native JS trait
 for the props.
 You can make the props anything you want, individual parameter, a
 scala parameter object or a javascript friendly parameter object.
 You generally
 use a javascript friendly parameter object when the component needs to be